 Martha Specht, 719-237-2281

 Stephen ministers assist Fr.
-Andrzej and our Deacons by offering one to one confidential lay pastoral care to anyone (parishioner, Catholic, or neither) experiencing grief due to loss of a loved one, divorce, job loss, terminal or chronic illness or disability, or other difficult transitional life event.
+Brad and our Deacons by offering one to one confidential lay pastoral care to anyone (parishioner, Catholic, or neither) experiencing grief due to loss of a loved one, divorce, job loss, terminal or chronic illness or disability, or other difficult transitional life event.
 Stephen Ministers attend a training course within the Diocese to learn specific caring and listening skills.
 If you are a caring person who enjoys helping others, this may be an excellent ministry for you.
 If you would like a Stephen Minister to help you through a difficult time, or you believe you would like to serve in this pastoral care ministry contact OLP's Stephen Ministry Leaders listed above.

 Stephen Ministry is the one-to-one lay caring ministry that takes place in congregations that use the Stephen Series system.

 Stephen Ministry congregations equip and empower lay caregivers—called Stephen Ministers—to provide high-quality, confidential, Christ-centered care to people who are hurting.